How to calculate interest on a car loan

 Talk directly to a lender

-You can also talk to a lender directly to compare potential rates.
-Working with a loan officer means getting a customized preview of your loan, including potential interest rates based on your down payment and how much you need to borrow.
-With a prequalified offer, you can precisely calculate your monthly payment.
+You can also contact a lender directly to compare potential rates.
+A loan officer can give you a customized preview of your loan, including potential interest rates based on your down payment, loan term and how much you need to borrow.
+With a prequalified offer, you’ll have a more precise monthly payment calculation.

 Factors that determine car loan interest rates

-- Debt-to-income ratio.
-A lower DTI can mean a better rate because lenders will consider you less at risk of defaulting.
+- Debt-to-income ratio (DTI).
+Your debt-to-income ratio measures how much of your paycheck is currently spent on debts like mortgages, credit cards, or other installment loans.
+A lower DTI could get you a better rate because lenders will consider you less at risk of defaulting.

 - Loan term.
 Generally, longer loan terms result in higher rates.
-It also means a higher amount paid over the life of the loan but can carry lower monthly payments.
+You’ll also notice you pay more interest over the life of a longer-term loan, even though the monthly payments are lower.

 - Down payment.
-Making a large down payment helps to offset the amount you borrow and can mean that you are less likely to become upside-down on your loan.
+Making a large down payment helps to reduce the amount you borrow, which means you pay lower interest charges.
+It can also reduce the likelihood that you become upside-down on your loan.

 - Car age.
 Typically, the older the car, the higher the rate.
-If you want to buy a car over 10 years old, you may struggle to find auto financing at a reasonable interest rate.
+If you want to buy a car over 10 years old, you may pay much more interest if you can find a lender that will finance your car.

 - Work and education experience.
 Some lenders now look at your job history and education when determining your interest rate, which means you could qualify for a decent rate without the best credit score.